backstage/backstage/docs/backend-system/building-backends/01-index.md

     package.json <- "name": "backend-b"
 ```

-You can now trim down the `src/index.ts` files to only include the plugins and modules that you want to be part of that backend.
+In `backend-a` you can now trim down the `src/index.ts` imports to only include the plugins and modules that you want to be part of that backend.
 For example, if you want to split out the scaffolder plugin, you might end up with something like this:

 ```ts
 const backend = createBackend();